seancfoley/IPAddress/ipaddress.md

   - **mergeToPrefixBlocks**, **mergeToSequentialBlocks**: Given a list of addresses or subnets, merges them into the minimal list of prefix block subnets or sequential block subnets

+  - **toSequentialRange**: converts an IP address or subnet to the associated address range ranging from the lowest to highest value of the address or subnet.
+The `isSequential` method of `IPAddress` indicates if both objects represent the same set of addresses.

   - **join**: Given a list of address ranges, merges them into the minimal list of address ranges